keleko34/KB/README.md

  injectPrototypes (*Function Constructor with prototype, Function set, Function update*)<br />
  **injects object constructor prototypes with the set Function, and update Function, functions optional, constructor will auto put defaults if none exist note* inject only works with `(function name(){})` type objects formats and not `(var name = function(){})` as these type functions are named as an empty string**

+ injectStyle (*HTMLElement Element,String 'style property', Function set, Function update*)<br />
+ **injects a single style property on an element with the set Function, and update Function, functions optional, constructor will auto put defaults if none exist **

  injectedPrototypes ()<br />
  **returns an object of all injected objects**